 For the independent Max Planck Research Group of Dr. Viola Priesemann we seek to fill

 The Max Planck Institute for Dynamics and Self-Organization at Göttingen, Germany, is an international research institute.
-It performs both experimental and theoretical fundamental scientific research and currently employs about 300 people.
+It provides an interdisciplinary, collaborative environment performing both experimental and theoretical fundamental scientific research and currently employs about 300 people.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.

-To apply, please follow this link with the reference no MPIDS-W045:
+To apply, please follow this link with the reference no MPIDS-W046:

 Please consider these questions in your motivation letter: